Gabie-of-the-Bo/Rust-Tin-Language/README.md

 Naive primality test:
 ```
-→n(.nι``.n%∀1.n>)∀←n
+→n.nι``.n%∀1.n>∧←n

 →n           Define the variable 'n'
-(            Start a storer block
 .nι          Create a vector from 0 to 'n'
 ``           Drop the first two values
 .n%          Divide all the values by 'n' and take the remainder
 ∀            Check if they are all different to zero (first value)
 1.n>         Additionally, check if n is larger than 1 (second value)
-)            End the storer block.
-A vector of size 2 will be added to the stack
-∀            Check if both values are different to zero
+∧            Check if both values are different to zero
 ←n           Drop the variable 'n'
 ```